 Further upstream, the Murray River forms the border of New South Wales and Victoria, before it crosses the border into South Australia.
 So, is it possible to hire a dog-friendly houseboat along this stretch of the Murray River?
 Luckily, there’s two dog-friendly houseboat hire options on the southern Victorian bank of the river.

 A second houseboat company that permits dogs onboard is All Seasons Houseboats, also located in Mildura.
-Pets are allowed in selected houseboats, generally some of the smaller boats.
-Enquire directly to find out your options, plus any conditions and fees that apply.
+Pets allowed in selected houseboats, generally some of the smaller boats, and only a single pet.
+Enquire directly to find out your options, plus any other conditions and fees that apply.

 Did you know that the border between NSW and Victoria lies along the southern bank of the river, meaning that the Murray River itself is within NSW?